 The solution that works for me (and maybe for you) is to collect groups of vocabulary around situations, seek out real world examples of these Spanish words in use, and then use them myself in that very situation.
 This is how the knowledge sticks in my brain.

-So, here are a set of links to various themed categories of useful Spanish examples for different everyday scenarios.
-Each section has several different useful Spanish phrases that you can use in that context.
-Write them down in your study notebook, add your own, and keep making progress with your Spanish language learning.
+So, here are a set of links to various real-life Spanish phrases grouped by the contexts in which you might use them.
+Each section has several different useful example Spanish phrases that you can use in that context.
+Write them down in your study notebook, add your own that are pertinent to your particular circumstances, and keep making progress with your Spanish language learning.